ch2343/scCRAFTplus/README.md

 ## Quick Start
 ### Scenario One: Partially or Fully annotated cells
+**This scenarios is when you have partially annotated cells that you have fully confidence.
+For example, you have one or a few large dataset with well-curated annotation and you want to transfer those annotation to other batches or samples.**
 Starting with raw count matrices formatted as AnnData objects, scCRAFT+ uses a standard pipline adopted by Seurat and Scanpy to preprocess data.
 ```python
 import scCRAFTplus